Updated: September, 2021

 So invariably your code will be coupled with your pricing tiers, anyway.
 Therefore, might as well commit to maintaining this logic in code and then at least there's fewer ways for your code and data to get out of sync.

-Keeping this logic in your code also makes it easier to keep your different environments in sync, write automated tests for feature-gating logic, and roll-out and (and rollback) changes to production.
+Keeping this logic in your code also makes it easier to keep your different environments in sync, write automated tests for feature-gating logic, and roll-out (and rollback) changes to production.

 So we're going to add some code to augment our Stripe Product data.
 Here's what that might look like: